MichaelVrana/sle22-signatr-artifact/README.md

 After installing the docker image, **make sure** to run all the following commands in a shell inside the docker image (for Linux, macOS) from the artifact directory.

- To start the docker image, go back to the root directory of the artifact and enter:
+ To start the docker image, go back to the root directory of the artifact (`sle22-signatr-artifact/`) and enter in a shell:

 ```bash
 ./enter